git4example/genai-fsx-workshop-on-eks-auto/content/100_module1_eks_fsxl/120_StaticProvisioning.md

 - **Dynamic Provisioning** - The user requests a PVC, and a PV (and its backed storage entity) is automatically created by the CSI driver based on the users requirements.
 This method doesn't require a separate process for an admin to pre-create

-In this lab section, we will use the **Static Provisioning** method for Persistent Volumes (PV), where we have already provisioned and FSx for Lustre Instance for you to use, which is linked to an Amazon S3 bucket, which is storing the Mistral-7B model.
-You will create the Persistent Volume definition and create a Persistent Volume Claim, so that you can use this storage volume in your vLLM Pod to access the Mistral-7B model data.
+In this lab section, we will use the **Static Provisioning** method for Persistent Volumes (PV), where we have already provisioned an FSx for Lustre Instance for you to use in this workshop, which is linked to an Amazon S3 bucket that is hosting the Mistral-7B model.
+You will now create the Persistent Volume definition and also create a Persistent Volume Claim to that FSx for Lustre instance, so that you can use this storage volume within the vLLM Pod (that you will deploy in this workshop) to access the Mistral-7B model data.

 Run the below command to change to the correct working directly, so you can run the commands for this exercise